 - Investigating Motor Vehicle Crashes

 - Protecting the Quality of Life

-- Providing General Assistance to Residence and Visitors
+- Providing General Assistance to Residents and Visitors

 - Providing a General Police Presence in the Community

 The Sea Girt Police Department utilized several methods of providing the patrol services to our community.
 The most often seen method is through one of our marked patrol vehicles.
-We use several marked Ford Crown Victoria patrol vehicle, a marked Dodge Durango SUV, and two unmarked patrol vehicles.
 We also deploy officers on bicycle and on foot to target areas where quality of life offenses are most prevalent.

-Our patrol officers are assigned to one of three / 10 hour shifts:
+Our patrol officers are assigned to one of two / 12 hour shifts:

-Some officers may be work other, overlapping, shifts as needed and during special events.
+Some officers may work other, overlapping shifts as needed and during special events.